 Agatha Christie one said that she got her best ideas while doing the dishes.
 There’s something charming about the thought of Dame Agatha thinking up the plot for “Death on the Nile” while rinsing out the tea cups.

-Sometimes I’ll just sit with a blank notebook and a pen, just to see what develops on the page.
+Sometimes I’ll just sit with a notebook and a favorite pen, just to see what develops on the page.
 In my writing classes I often talk with students about brainstorming or pre-writing techniques such as clustering, listing and free writing.
 Sometimes my “brainstorming” uses all three techniques on the same page like an ultimate fighter mixing boxing and karate in the ring.

 That’s OK.
 There is no right way or wrong way to figure out what to write.